Dance, Dance, Dance (Neil Young song)

 "Dance, Dance, Dance" is a song written by Neil Young that first appeared on Crazy Horse's debut album Crazy Horse in 1971.
-Young later released a live version of it himself and it has also been covered by other artists, including Dave Edmunds, The New Seekers, The Flying Burrito Brothers and Elvis Costello.
+Young has released a number of live versions of the song himself, and it has also been covered by other artists, including Dave Edmunds, The New Seekers, The Flying Burrito Brothers and Elvis Costello.

 Neil Young and Crazy Horse versions

 "Dance, Dance, Dance" was originally recorded by Young with Crazy Horse in 1969 for a country-rock album that was never released.
+These recordings have been released on archival albums like Neil Young Archives and Early Daze, a collection of early Crazy Horse songs from 1969.

 Allmusic critic William Ruhlmann described the Crazy Horse version of "Dance, Dance, Dance" as a "country hoedown."
 Cash Box called it "country flavored."
+Record World said that it "sounds like a reel."
 Young reused the melody to "Dance, Dance, Dance" for his song "Love Is a Rose" that was famously covered by Linda Ronstadt.

 Young biographer Paul Williams called "Dance, Dance, Dance" a "classic" and said it is much better than "Love Is a Rose."

 Young performed "Dance, Dance, Dance" live in concert from 1969 through 1971, and then in 1983, 1987 and 1992.
 A live version from 1971 was released on Live at Massey Hall 1971 in 2007.
 Allmusic critic Stephen Thomas Erlewine described this version as a "stomping hoedown."
 Music lecturer Ken Bielen similarly called this version a "hoedown sing-a-long performance that elicits a lot of hand-clapping on the beat.